alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-28-jesus-descent-before-the-end-of-time.md

 ---
+date: 2020/08/28
+hijri: Muharram 9, 1442 AH
+lang: en
 layout: post
-title: "The descent of Jesus before the end of time as a prophet and messenger is one of the major signs of the Hour"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 2982"
-hijri: Muharram 9, 1442 AH
-date: 2020/08/28
-category: ["prophets"]
 shaykhs:
 - Shaykh Abdul-'Aziz ibn 'Abdullah ibn Baz
 - Shaykh Abdul-Razzaq al-Afify
 - Shaykh Abdullah ibn Ghudayyan
 - Shaykh Abdullah ibn Qa'ud
+source: Fatawa Al-Lajnah Ad-Da'imah no. 2982
+title: The descent of Jesus before the end of time as a prophet and messenger is one of the major signs of the Hour
 ---

 Question: